Melisende of Jerusalem: Ecclesiastical and foreign relations

 Folda proposes that in the early 1130s, Melisende contributed to the renovation of the Convent of Saint Anne, where her sister Ioveta lived.
 The only narrative description of Melisende's patronage, however, is William of Tyre's account of the construction of a convent in Bethany, which was close enough to Jerusalem for the queen to maintain contact.
-In February 1138 she and Fulk persuaded the patriarch and the canons of the Holy Sepulchre to cede the church at Bethany and its dependent villages so that a new religious community could be built there.
+In February 1138, she and Fulk persuaded the patriarch and the canons of the Holy Sepulchre to cede the church at Bethany and its dependent villages so that a new religious community could be built there.
 The Convent of Saint Lazarus, as it came to be known, was in construction for six years.
 Melisende so generously endowed the convent with estates, golden and silver sacred vessels with precious stones, silks, and ecclesiastical robes that she made it richer than any other monastery or church in the kingdom.
 Initially Melisende installed an elderly abbess.
 When the abbess died, Ioveta succeeded as Melisende intended, and Melisende sent further gifts, namely books, ornaments, and chalices.
 In the construction and endowment of Bethany's convent Hamilton sees a "spectacular" example of Melisende's power of patronage.

-In 1138 King Fulk and Queen Melisende started associating their elder son, Baldwin, in their acts, but elected not to have him crowned.
 Melisende's experience in governing likely expanded during Fulk's absences from court while engaged in military operations.
 In contrast to their predecessors, Fulk and Melisende showed little interest in wars of conquest, and the Fatimids sought a rapprochement with them.
-The couple focused instead on enforcing the blockade of Ascalon and securing the borders of the kingdom against the Turkish atabeg of Mosul, Zengi.
-As part of this effort, they invested vast sums of money in building the fortress of Bethgibelin in 1134-36.
-In 1139 Mu'in ad-Din Unur, ruler of Damascus, offered the town of Banias and a substantial payment to Fulk and Melisende in return for an alliance against Zengi, who had invaded Damascene territory.
+The couple focused instead on enforcing the blockade of Ascalon and securing the borders of the kingdom against the Turkoman atabeg of Mosul, Imad al-Din Zengi.
+As part of this effort, they invested vast sums of money in building the fortress of Bethgibelin in 1134–36.
+The couple started associating their elder son, Baldwin, in their acts in 1138, but elected not to have him crowned.
+In 1139, Mu'in ad-Din Unur, ruler of Damascus, offered the town of Banias and a substantial payment to Fulk and Melisende in return for an alliance against Zengi, who had invaded Damascene territory.
 The king and queen accepted, seeking to safeguard their own interests in preventing Zengid expansion toward Jerusalem.